cunarist/rinf/documentation/docs/applying-template.md

     └── ...
 ```

 Various comments are written in the actual code to help you understand the whole structure.
-Also, you might want to remove `sample_crate` in production.

 If you already have a Rust crate that you want to use here, just put it inside `./native` and set it as a dependency of the `hub` crate.